Andrea-Papaleo/SpiedieDocs/docs/docs/basic_linux_commands.md

 kill PID
 ```

-If a process is refusing to be killed, yuou canuse the **-9** option to force it
+If a process is refusing to be killed, you can use the **-9** option to force it

 ```bash
 kill -9 PID